Doncic delivers another triple-double as Mavs beat Bulls

 Luka Doncic registered a triple-double for the second straight game, contributing 38 points, 11 rebounds and 10 assists to boost the host Dallas Mavericks to a 118-110 victory against the Chicago Bulls on Monday night.
 Doncic scored a career-high 21 points in the third quarter, capping the flurry with a deep 3-pointer.
 The home crowd serenaded him with chants of "M-V-P!" as he shot free throws in the final minute of the game.

-Dwight Powell (16 points), Tim Hardway Jr. (15) and Dorian Finney-Smith (11) followed in double figures for the Mavericks.
+Dwight Powell (16 points), Tim Hardaway Jr. (15) and Dorian Finney-Smith (11) followed in double figures for the Mavericks.
 Lauri Markkanen scored 26 points to lead six Bulls in double figures.
-Tomas Satoransky (11 points, 14 assists) notched a double-double for Chicago, which has lost four straight and five of six to fall a season-low 11 games below .500.
+Tomas Satoransky (11 points, 14 assists) notched a double-double for Chicago, which has lost four straight and five of six to fall a season-worst 11 games below .500.

 Dallas led 61-55 at halftime and 88-82 after three quarters before gaining separation to start the fourth.
 After a Thaddeus Young layup brought the Bulls to within 88-84 with 10:54 to go, the Mavericks responded by the scoring of 15 of the game's next 23 points.
 The Mavericks stretched their advantage to as many as 14 points in the fourth.